FALL 2019 3-week term

 Dear Dhaka,

 I spent 19yrs of my life with you.
 You gave me a lot to cherish.
 You gave me a lot to hate.
 I appreciate your rain, and but I resent your flood.
 I do not like your grey sky, but the thunders are not scary.
 I cannot tolerate your jammed packed roads, but I cannot sleep without the noise.
 I hate your dry air but without it, I cannot breathe.
 You are too loud sometimes, but I don’t mind speaking a little louder.
 I think about Kalam uncle’s dudh cha beside my school, and all the conversations that unfolded over a cup of tea there.
 But why did just let his son whistle at me, every time he saw me?
-Why did you not stop him from staring at my ankles and touching my2 waist?
+Why did you not stop him from staring at my ankles and touching my waist?

 I think about you.
 I enjoy the privilege of having a place I can call home.
 But I am not sorry that I left you.
 Yet here I am today, 9000 miles away from you, and I still think about you.